akchabby/TikTok-Virality-Forecast/README.md

 ![TikTok banner](https://media.giphy.com/media/l0MYt5jPR6QX5pnqM/giphy.gif) <!-- replace with your own banner if you have one -->

-## 📌 Overview
+## Overview
 This project analyzes TikTok video metadata to uncover patterns behind viral content.
-Using natural language processing (NLP), time-based trends, and machine learning classification, we built a predictive model that answers:
+Using natural language processing (NLP), time-based trends, and machine learning classification, I built a predictive model that answers:

-> 💭 **"Will this TikTok go viral?"**
+ **"Will this TikTok go viral?"**

 ---

-## 🔍 Problem Statement
+## Problem Statement
 TikTok is notoriously unpredictable — but can data reveal the secrets behind virality?

 We explore: